 How much sleep do we need?

-The answer to this is very specific to the individual, so we will break it down for you.
+The answer to how much sleep we need is very specific to the individual.
 On average, adults need approximately 7-9 hours each day; some individuals only require 4 hours of shut-eye.
 Based on research studies, the factors that affect how many hours of sleep you need for optimal health are:

 - Physical Activity